jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2024/2024-02-02-creating_custom_alias.md

 alias custom_alias='<YourCommand>'
 ```

-Example, instead of running the command `sudo -u bacula /opt/bacula/bin/bconsole` to open the bconsole applciation, you can simply run `bconsole` by adding the below line to the ~./bashrc file.
+Example, instead of running the command `sudo -u bacula /opt/bacula/bin/bconsole` to open the bconsole application, you can simply run `bconsole` by adding the below line to the ~./bashrc file.

 ```bash